-Imagine that an existing network has its main router with DHCP.
+Imagine that an existing network has its main router with a DHCP server on it.
 Is it possible to connect Keenetic devices to this network and deploy a Keenetic Mesh Wi-Fi System on it?
 In this case, you need the Wi-Fi System Controller to act as an ordinary Wi-Fi access point.
 Is it possible to use Keenetic in this way?

-Although this connection scheme is not standard, it is possible to set up such a layout.
+Although this connection scheme is not common, setting up such a topology is possible.

-In a typical usage scenario, the Wi-Fi System Controller is the main router, the main gateway to the network.
+In a typical usage scenario, the Wi-Fi System Controller is the Main Router, the main gateway to the network.
 The Wi-Fi System Controller can only work on a Keenetic in the Router Mode.
-But technically it is possible to use a third-party router as the main gateway, and on the Keenetic Controller in the 'Home segment' settings to turn off the DHCP server and connect its LAN port to the main router, assigning a free IP address from the subnet of the main router.
-Do not use the WAN port '0' or switch it to LAN mode by removing the 'ISP' connection in 'Internet' > 'Wired'.
+But technically, it is possible to use a third-party router as the main gateway, and on the Keenetic Controller in the 'Home segment' settings to turn off the DHCP server and connect its LAN port to the main router, assigning a free IP address from the subnet of the main router.
+Do not use the WAN port '0' or switch it to LAN mode by removing the 'ISP' connection in 'Internet' -> 'Ethernet'.

-The distinct disadvantage of this scheme is that Keenetic functions such as IP binding configuration, speed limits, schedules, viewing connection statistics and traffic, and more will not be available, because another router will perform the router and DHCP server functions.
+The distinct disadvantage of this scheme is that some functions such as IP binding, speed limits, schedules, viewing connection statistics and traffic, and more will not be available on this Keenetic because another router will perform the routing and DHCP server functions.

 To set up a Keenetic Mesh Wi-Fi System in an existing network, follow the steps below:

 1. Update all Keenetic devices with the current software version: Updating KeeneticOS online.

 2. On the Controller, in the web interface, on the Home segment page, turn off the DHCP server and assign a free IP address from the subnet of the main router (in our example, 192.168.121.3).